 Position: Assistant Coach - Hurdles/Long Sprints

-The 2019-20 season marks Lennox Graham’s third season as an assistant coach at Clemson after nearly a 10-year stint as the head coach of Johnson C. Smith University in Charlotte, North Carolina.
+The 2020-21 season marks Lennox Graham’s fourth season as an assistant coach at Clemson after nearly a 10-year stint as the head coach of Johnson C. Smith University in Charlotte, North Carolina.
 Graham — who works closely with Tiger hurdlers, sprinters and relay teams — has developed a culture of excellence, as his athletes have combined for 21, top-10 program times between the indoor and outdoor seasons his first three years.